GiridharRNair/Documentation-Wizard/README.md

 <ins>Features</ins> </br>
 Generates high-quality documentation for programming projects. </br>
+Ability to detect the current programming language being inputed. </br>
 Utilizes Vite and React for a modern, fast, and responsive user interface. </br>
 Uses ChatGPT 3.5 Turbo for intelligent and natural language generation. </br>